Frequently asked questions (FAQs)

 How many adults need to come on the excursion?

 Given the size of City Hall we ask that groups be supervised at all times by the appropriate number of adults for the safety of all students.
-This ratio is particularly important when travelling in lifts between the ground floor and Museum of Brisbane on Level 3.
+This ratio is particularly important when travelling up the Clock Tower or in lifts while on tour .
 Please arrange the following:

 - 1 adult per 4 (Prep – Year 3)